 BUMC's vital, varied music ministry provides opportunities for musicians of all ages and levels of experience to contribute.
 Music groups lead at worship services and special events all year round.
-For general questions, contact music director Chris Warrington or through the church office at 301-652-2990.
+For general questions, contact music director Chris Warrington.

 Contemporary church music, which covers many styles and genres including pop, country, folk, rock, and even jazz, has proven to be a vital aspect of today's modern worship services.
 BUMC's Praise Band provides the musical foundation for the 9:00 am worship service each week.
 The ensemble consists keyboards, drums, guitar, bass and a vocal lineup that strives to engage the congregation in singing brand-new Christian music songs, new arrangements of older, but familiar, hymns and, occasionally, a secular selection that contains a spiritual, or even religious, theme.
 Rehearsals are on Thursday evenings at 6:30 pm in the Sanctuary.
 You are invited to come sing or play with us!
 For more information, contact Chris Warrington.